Jan Gieseler

 About me

 I am a Senior Researcher at the Space Research Laboratory at the University of Turku in Finland.
-As a member of the Finnish Centre of Excellence in Research of Sustainable Space (FORESAIL) I am currently investigating charged particles measured in the vicinity of Earth using CubeSats.
-I am also involved in the recently started Solar energetic particle analysis platform for the inner heliosphere (SERPENTINE) project that aims to answer outstanding questions about the origin of Solar Energetic Particle (SEP) events.
+As a member of multiple EU Horizon Europe projects that investigate Solar Energetic Particle (SEP) events, I am focussing on the analysis of energetic charged particles in the helisophere, with an emphasis on providing open-source Python software for this purpose.
+Furthermore, within the Finnish Centre of Excellence in Research of Sustainable Space (FORESAIL), I am investigating charged particles measured in the vicinity of Earth using CubeSats.

 Interests